Ancestry/FaceCrop/README.md

 ===

-Huge thanks to Anastasios Grigoriou for his contribution to this project!
+Huge thanks to Anastasios Grigoriou for his work on this project!